 Welcome

 A Solar Gardener is a combination community organizer and project manager who helps communities go solar together.
-Download our registration form and mail to training@solargardens.org to register.
+Visit the solar gardener training page to see videos of previous trainings.
+The Community Solar Gardens Act was implemented in Colorado in 2012.

 Conventional Energy Model - A one way system - energy flows to you, money flows away